lud77/Factorize/README.md

 - [x] Unlock a panel that had been locked with others
 - [ ] Expose signal of endpoint throught color
 - [x] Expose type of endpoint throught symbols/letters
-- [ ] Expose type of endpoint in tooltip
+- [x] Expose type of endpoint in tooltip
+- [x] Make background of text input panel darker

 --- Bugs / Performance